smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
-So, firstly, there's always the option to just use the production cluster, right?
+So, firstly, there's always the option to just use the production app, right?
+And in our case, it's a cluster of multiple applications.
 But since our app involves real money, and real personal info, that option didn't feel great.

 But we looked around and saw that Betterment also had a _staging_ environment.